-Shane Ryan may have some of the “fighting Irish” blood flowing through his veins, but you may not notice his competitive nature at first conversation due to his jovial and friendly demeanor.
-Kids attending his clinics will not only learn from an incredibly talented swimmer, but they will also have a blast learning from an athlete who truly loves teaching and engaging with kids on their level.
+Shane Ryan may have some of the “fighting Irish” blood flowing through his veins, but you may not notice his competitive nature at first conversation due to his light-hearted and friendly demeanor.
+Swimmers attending his clinics will not only learn from an incredibly talented swimmer but also have a blast learning from an athlete who truly loves teaching and engaging with participants on their level.

 Shane brings an intuitive perspective toward swimming technique: “Swimming is very fluid and can be easy once you nail the technique.
 But you must focus on learning the process of swimming correctly before adding power.”
 He specializes in backstroke and freestyle sprints and is an expert in improving underwater kick-outs.